surfsoft/ClipperRaceTracker/README.md

 Run the built JAR file: `java -jar build/libs/racetracker-0.0.1-SNAPSHOT.jar`

 By default the application will connect to MongoDB on port 27017 and create its collections under a schema called 'test'.
-To change this, configure some or all of the following database connection properties:
+To change this, explicitly configure the database connection uri:
 - spring.data.mongodb.uri (default is "mongodb://localhost/test")

 If you don't want to use spring.data.mongodb.uri then set these properties instead: